-Written by two experts in the field, this book reflects on the experimental results, develops and matches theory to practice, evaluates the strengths and weaknesses of the technology or technique introduced, and considers applications and the wider context.
-Numerous exercises and end of chapter questions are included.
+Written by two experts in the field, this book reflects on the experimental results, develops and matches theory to practice, evaluates the technology or technique's strengths and weaknesses, and considers applications and the broader context.
+Numerous exercises and end-of-chapter questions are included.

 - A hands-on introduction to the field of embedded systems, with a focus on fast prototyping